Had a bit of fun writing this story. Nothing serious, but I hope you enjoy it. 😉

 “Right.
 There were two kinds of hunting: ‘sport/trophy hunting’ and hunting for food.
 Sport hunting of wild animals was immediately outlawed as unnecessary and cruel.
 This was not sustenance killing, but killing purely for the so-called, “fun” of it.
 A hideous affair.
 Then, little by little, when it became clear that there was more than enough non-meat food to go around, killing wildlife for food, too, fell out of favor.
 We also ended the slaughter of animals, like harp seals, for their furs.

 “Finally, we began a big international campaign to bring it all back, wild nature, or as much as we could with what was left, through reforestation and rewilding.
-We’re hoping to once more turn the whole globe into a wildlife preserve, with it, and us, restored to our actual places.
+We’re hoping to once more turn the whole globe into a wildlife preserve, with it, and us, restored to our natural places.

 “Those were the big things, Dany.
 There were a lot of small things too.